jujax/m5coreink-lightmeter/README.md

    - `BTN_DOWN`: Move down in the menu or decrease the selected value.
    - `BTN_OK`: Select the current menu item or toggle edit mode.
    - `BTN_POWER`: Measure the ambient light and update the exposure value (EV).
+4. The device will enter sleep mode after 60 seconds of inactivity.

 ## Contributing